 - Have already completed (or in the process of completing) 12 credits in math, computer science or education

 The CUNY Tutor Corps brings current CUNY students who are studying math, computer science, technology and education into NYC public middle and high schools to provide one-on-one and small group instruction and support classroom teachers.
 We pay tutors $15 per hour to spend approximately 12 hours per week in math and computer science classrooms.
 In support of the Algebra for All and Computer Science for All initiatives from the Office of the Mayor, we are looking for college students who want to improve math and computer science education, inspire young people to pursue careers in STEM and investigate public school teaching as a possible career choice.
 Joining the Tutor Corps is a way for CUNY students to contribute to the city they live in today while shaping the NYC public schools of tomorrow.

-The Fall 2018 Tutor Application Is Now Open
+The Spring 2019 Tutor Application Is Now Open

 CUNY students at all campuses can access our online application HERE.
 Recommendations should be submitted within a week of the application.
 Interviews will be set after each application is reviewed.
+The deadline for submission is December 16, 2018.
 If you are interested in nominating someone you know, please click HERE.
-Applications are accepted until October 1, 2018!

 A complete application includes the following:

 - A completed online application form

 - An unofficial transcript from your current CUNY College which will be uploaded in the online application.